jeroenrnl/zoph/INSTALL.md

 ```
 ##Configure the PHP templates##

-Many configuration items can be set in php/config.inc.php file.
+Some configuration options can be set in php/config.inc.php file.
+Usually you will not have to change anything there.
+Most configuration can be done from the web interface of Zoph.
 For more information, see http://en.wikibooks.org/wiki/Zoph/Configuration.

 ##Install the CLI scripts##